How Farmers Can Avoid Frivolous Liability Claims

 While many of these tips for how farmers can avoid frivolous liability claims could be categorized as common sense, many farmers neglect to take many of these simple steps, which have the ability to make their farms safer places to visit and work.
 Many of these tips also overlap with things farmers & property owners can do to manage liability risks during hunting season.

 These steps can help to both curtail the occurrence of many incidences and lessen their financial impacts if they do occur.
 Making sure your farm is as safe as is reasonably possible will help to ensure the perpetuation of your agricultural operations for years to come.
+It’s also a good idea to talk to your insurance agent after making these improvements.
+Often, updating safety measures can lower your risk and may make you eligible for premium discounts or other beneficial coverage, which is why it’s one of the signs you need to review your farm insurance policy.

 If you would like to discuss ways to keep your farm safe, and, hopefully, free from lawsuits of all kinds, contact one of our experienced agricultural insurance agents today at 1-800-537-6880 or 717-665-2283, or fill out the consultation request form on our website.